Seven Mary Three: Mainstream success

 A second effort under Atlantic, Orange Ave. debuted the following year and charted considerably lower; although, its single "Over Your Shoulder" performed moderately.

 In 1999, Jason Pollock left the band after suffering from burnout and writer's block.
 Thomas Juliano was chosen as the band's new guitarist.
 In the summer of 2001, Seven Mary Three returned to Mammoth Records and producer Tom Morris.
 The resulting effort became The Economy of Sound.
 This fifth studio album included the single "Wait", a track that served as the lead single from the Crazy/Beautiful film soundtrack.

 After The Economy of Sound, the group shifted once again to DRT Entertainment and, in 2004, released Dis/Location.
 Their sixth studio album, it failed entirely to chart as did its only single.
 Four years later, a seventh album, Day & Nightdriving, was released under Bellum Records.

 Giti Khalsa left the band in 2006 after recording the drum tracks for Day & Nightdriving, and Mike Levesque joined the band on drums.

 In December 2008, the group re-released their long out-of-print debut album Churn.
 On February 9, 2010, Seven Mary Three released the live acoustic album Backbooth.

 Seven Mary Three broke up suddenly in December 2012, without any announcements or updates to their website or Facebook page.
 The following year, Jason Ross became the head of media and strategic partnerships for The Bowery Presents, one of New York's most powerful music production companies.

+On December 15, 2021, Seven Mary Three's Facebook page was updated for the first time since 2012, with a link to a website called High Shelter, where Jason Ross addressed the hiatus, the current status of the band, and future plans.

+On October 4, 2023, Seven Mary Three released the song "Settle Up" as a single for the re-issue of their 2004 album, Dis/Location.